aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/htmlsaveoptions/_index.md

 ```

-Please see the getter of this property: [getDisableDownlevelRevealedComments()](../../com.aspose.cells/htmlsaveoptions\#getDisableDownlevelRevealedComments--)
+For the description of this property, please see \#getDisableDownlevelRevealedComments().getDisableDownlevelRevealedComments()

 **Parameters:**
 | Parameter | Type | Description |